Home | Browse Topics | Health & disability | Accident compensation (ACC) | Independent reviews

 Accident Compensation Act 2001, s 146

-Within three months after you apply for the review, ACC must have set a date for the review hearing.
+ACC must set a date for the review hearing within three months after you apply for the review.
 If after three months they still haven’t set a hearing date, you’re treated as having automatically won your case (unless you contributed to the delay).

 Accident Compensation Act 2001, s 142

-The applicant and one or more representatives of the ACC are entitled to be present at a review hearing.
-If the review is about a decision to accept or decline cover for a work-related personal injury, the claimant’s employer may also be present.
+You and one or more representatives of the ACC are allowed to be at a review hearing.
+If the review is about a decision to accept or decline cover for a work-related personal injury, your employer may also be present.

 You can choose to represent yourself, or you can be represented by someone else, for example, an advocate or a lawyer.

-Note: Legal Aid may be available for legal representation at an independent ACC review hearing (see the chapter “Legal Aid and other legal help”).
+Note: Legal Aid may be available for legal representation at an independent ACC review hearing (see: “Legal Aid and other legal help”).

 You can also bring witnesses and support people to the review hearing, but you must tell the reviewer organisation first.
 Members of the public and the media are not allowed to attend the review hearing.